Hirato/lamiae/README.md

 If you need to build a binary first, see the section below.

+Once up and running, if you want to dive straight into making something, go to data/rpg/games and copy the "base" directory, this is the basis for your game.

+You'll find additional readmes and instructions inside, as well as a [Tutorial on the wiki](https://github.com/Hirato/lamiae/wiki/Tutorial)

+Good Luck!

 ## Windows
 There is a lamiae.bat in the main directory, this is your sole means of launching lamiae.